rorosaurus/3ds-xl-usb-c/INSTRUCTIONS.md

 # 3ds-usb-c
-A USB-C mod for the 3DS and 3DSXL
+A USB-C mod for the 3DS and 3DS XL

 # Instructions

+These instructions were tested/performed on a 3DS XL, and are NOT yet verified on an original 3DS.

 ## A note on the charging dock contacts